Sifelddin/space_invaders/README.md

 # Space Invaders
 ### the famous space invaders game

-to finish the game you must win in 3 levels which the difficulty level increase
+during the game the difficulty level increase and you have to get the maximum score

 ## take a look at : [space invaders](https://sifelddin.github.io/space_invaders/)